-Another meaningful project is single person support.
-Sometimes you don’t have to search for possible projects, sometimes they just find you.
+Another meaningful project is single-person support.
+Sometimes you don’t have to search for possible projects.
+They find you.

 Here is a short story.
 This guy attended one of my Satoshi School Courses and impressed me very much when he told me about his future plans.
 I knew instantly that this would be an idea that needs to be supported with Bitcoins.

 His father inherited a motorhome from him.
-He decided to go to Sri Lanka and help elephants to survive to move them out of the plastic garbage which they used to be eating.
+He decided to go to Sri Lanka and help elephants survive to move them out of the plastic garbage they used to be eating.

 Meanwhile, he has created a bio-organic farm.
 Together with the kids from the community, he collects the rubbish.

 As a reward program, the kids get a small amount of bitcoin.
 This is documented in a ledger.
 If the accounting is full, he is going to the markets and buy fresh food for them and the families.
 Actually, he can produce a lot of food by himself for the community.

 Marco: Wow!
 Can you tell me a story about a person who was impacted by your cause?

 Yes, I met this guy a couple of years ago during one of my school seasons on Crete, an island that belongs to Greece.
 This time Bitcoin was around $235, and he asked me if I was walking in his shoes, whether I will sell the house and the flat he got as inherit, in Bitcoins.

 If I had this situation, I would do it because I’m crazy enough to do it, but it’s a hard decision.
 Cause you can’t make exact forecasts of what happens with Bitcoin price.